Geor9i/N.E.-Advanced/README.md

 ### Data Extraction from RMF

-4. Access RMF and create a new order template.
+4. Access RMF and create a new order template.  ( RMF test order page supplied in repo )
 5. Ensure the following checkboxes are ticked for proper functionality:
  *	Current Inventory
  *	Previous Week's Usage